 Making the move from prop to turbine?
 Imagine having a couple of experienced pilots walk you through the mechanics and operation of these engine systems.

 Using easy-to-follow illustrations and commentary, Greg Brown and Mark Holt teach you the basics you should be aware of when you start flying a turbine aircraft.
-Learn about wake turbulence, high-altitude operations, descent planning, airspeed management and more.
+Increase your aeronautical knowledge and learn about wake turbulence, high-altitude operations, descent planning, airspeed management and more.

 What’s the best way to deal with the threat of severe weather?
 Avoid it.
 While it is important to learn what to do if you end up caught in a severe weather condition, focus on prevention may keep you from needing to use those severe weather flying skills in the first place.